My Simple, Affordable DIY Solar Electric Generating System for Emergencies/Back-up Power!! (Under $1000!)

 And my latest manual, The Solar Solution, will give you complete DIY instructions on how to assemble a 2000 watt (2k) system that is, dollar for dollar, comparable to gasoline generators-- without the negatives.
 I feel strongly that 2000 watts or so capacity is the "sweet spot" for back up generation--1000 watts is too low, and 3000-5000 watts, while desirable, may simply be too expensive, whether solar or fossil fuel generation.

-PLEASE NOTE: We wish we could sell you a ready made kit, with every component, but at this time it is only available in our local area.
+PLEASE NOTE: We wish we could sell you a ready made kit, with every component.
 We are open to finding a firm which can outsource this aspect of our expanding operations.
 (Prices on such a kit as visible on the slide show can only be approximate at this time.)

 FYI, the slide show was presented to a high tech business start-up incubator in San Luis Obispo, California called Softec (affiliated with Cal Poly University).
 We were semi-finalists.
 The unit itself was displayed and utilized two years at a local "green" festival.